danahynes/Asus-L410M-WMI-Keys/README.md

 ```
 foo@bar:~$ sudo ./install.sh
 ```
-You can also download the [latest release](http://github.com/danahynes/Asus_L410M_WMI_Keys/releases), unzip it, set the cam_id and scancodesin Asus_L410M_WMI_Keys.py, and run the install.sh file from there.
+You can also download the [latest release](http://github.com/danahynes/Asus_L410M_WMI_Keys/releases), unzip it, set the cam_id and scancodes in Asus_L410M_WMI_Keys.py, and run the install.sh file from there.

 # Finding the cam_id and KEY_WMI_* values